feathersjs/feathers/index.md

 </html>
 ```

 After restarting, going directly to `http://localhost:3000` with the console open will show what is happening.
 You can also see the newly created Todo at `http://localhost:3000/todos`.
-Creating a new  Todo via the REST API, for example
+With the page open, reating a new  Todo via the REST API, for example

-> CURL
+<blockquote><pre>curl 'http://localhost:3000/todos/' -H 'Content-Type: application/json' --data-binary '{ "text": "Do something" }'</pre></blockquote>

-with the page open at `http://localhost:3000` will also log *Someone created a new Todo*.
+will also log `Someone created a new Todo`.
+This is how you can implement real-time functionality in you web page without any magic.

 ## Persisting to MongoDB